 Helena College shall ensure that the non-discrimination policy, as it affects applicants and students, is published and disseminated.
 Resources who have disabilities should contact Disability Services if accommodations are needed or if obstacles are encountered at Helena College.
 Students should follow the complaint procedure outlined in the Helena College Student Handbook if they believe this policy of nondiscrimination is not being followed.

-Any person wishing more information regarding Helena College's policy and process as they relate to Discrimination, Harassment, Sexual Misconduct, Stalking and Retaliation, may do so through contacting the Title IX Coordinator and Section 504/Title II Coordinator at 406-447-6937 or patrick.turner@helenacollege.edu.
+Any person wishing more information regarding Helena College's policy and process as they relate to Discrimination, Harassment, Sexual Misconduct, Stalking and Retaliation, may do so through contacting: